Underwood-Inc/strixun-stream-suite/docs/api/usage-audit.md

 ##  Completed Work

 All **critical** issues have been fixed:
-- [OK] All frontend API clients now use `createAPIClient` from the framework
+- ✓ All frontend API clients now use `createAPIClient` from the framework
-- [OK] All service-to-service clients now use `createAPIClient` from the framework
+- ✓ All service-to-service clients now use `createAPIClient` from the framework
-- [OK] HTTPS enforcement, retry, circuit breaker, encryption all handled automatically
+- ✓ HTTPS enforcement, retry, circuit breaker, encryption all handled automatically

-## [EMOJI] Remaining Work (Optimization, Not Critical)
+## ★ Remaining Work (Optimization, Not Critical)

 The remaining items are optimizations to use `createCORSMiddleware` instead of manual `createCORSHeaders` calls.
 These workers are already using framework utilities, just not the middleware pattern.
 This is a code quality improvement, not a functional issue.